Frequently Asked Questions (FAQ)

 You might also find postings for tutors for hire in the Student Union Building.

+The Disability Resource Center does not proof papers.
 The Bellevue College Writing Lab is setup to provide this service!
 The Writing Lab is located in D204D, or call 425-564-2494.

 Intermediate Algebra proficiency and a college level math class, or logic are required for an Associates in Arts and Science Degree.
 Some vocational programs do not require math.
 It is best to meet with an advisor to discuss your options and make an academic plan.